richard-scryber/scryber.core/docs/1_overview/6_scryber_parsing.rst

 .. code:: csharp

     //from a stream with no references
-    using(var content = GetMyDocumentContent())
+    using(var stream = GetMyDocumentContent())
     {
-        doc = Document.ParseDocument(content, PaseSourceType.DynamicContent);
+        doc = Document.ParseDocument(stream, PaseSourceType.DynamicContent);
     }

 If the stream will contain relative path references to other content such as stylesheets or embedded content then a path should be provided.
+If no path is provided then content will be looked for relative to any basePath specified in the source stream.
-If no path is provided then content will be looked for relative to the current executing assembly.
+If no base path is provided then content will be looked for relative to the current executing assembly.

 .. code:: csharp

     //from a stream where references are known to be stored var path = "C:/MyFiles/BasePath";
-    using(var content = GetMyDocumentContent())
+    using(var stream = GetMyDocumentContent())
     {
-        doc = Document.ParseDocument(content, path, PaseSourceType.DynamicContent);
+        doc = Document.ParseDocument(stream, path, PaseSourceType.DynamicContent);
     }

 The options for the content can be any of the following.